 Antibiotics treat a UTI in kids.
 Common antibiotics include:

-Your child’s healthcare provider may give them antibiotics that they take by mouth as directed or through a needle into your child’s veins (intravenously).
-Their provider may also prescribe medications for their fever and/or pain and recommend your child drink plenty of fluids.
+Your child’s healthcare provider may give them antibiotics that they take by mouth or through a needle into their child’s vein (intravenously).
+Their provider may also prescribe medications for fever and/or pain and recommend your child drink plenty of fluids.

 Advertisement